Clever/omniauth-clever/README.md

 ## Configuring

-To be able to set the optional `clever_landing` or `dev` parameters on a per-request basis by passing these params to your `/auth/clever` url, use this in the initializer instead:
+To be able to set the optional `district_id` parameter on a per-request basis, passing this params to your `/auth/clever` url, use this in the initializer instead:

 ```ruby